ray-project/deltacat/README.md

 Taken together, these requirements make DeltaCAT suitable for production use on most major cloud computing hosts (e.g., EC2, GCE, Azure VMs) and storage systems (e.g., S3, GCS, Azure Blob Storage), but local laptops should typically be limited to testing/experimental purposes.

 ## Additional Resources
+### Table Documentation

+The [Table](deltacat/docs/table/README.md) documentation provides a more comprehensive overview of DeltaCAT's table management APIs, including how to create, read, write, and manage tables.

+### Schema Documentation

+The [Schema](deltacat/docs/schema/README.md) documentation provides a more comprehensive overview of DeltaCAT's schema management APIs, supported data types, file formats, and data consistency guarantees.

+### Catalog Documentation

+The [Catalog](deltacat/docs/catalog/README.md) documentation provides a more comprehensive overview of DeltaCAT's catalog management APIs, including how to create, read, write, and manage catalogs.

+### Compute Documentation

+The [Schema](deltacat/docs/schema/README.md) documentation provides a comprehensive guide to DeltaCAT's schema management APIs, including how to create, read, write, and manage schemas.

 ### Examples

 The [DeltaCAT Examples](deltacat/examples/) show how to build more advanced application like external data source indexers and custom dataset compactors.
 They also demonstrate some experimental Apache Iceberg and Beam integrations.